 As parents you have the right to withdraw your child from the non-statutory elements of our teaching.
-These will be the lessons on human reproduction (please refer to the contents table below for the exact lessons).
+These are the 3 lessons referenced above on human reproduction (please refer to the contents table below for the exact lessons).
 You are unable to withdraw your child from any lessons within Relationship or Health Education (this includes puberty and menstruation).
 If you do wish to withdraw your child from the human reproduction lessons, please contact your class teacher, Mrs Forster or Mrs Bailey so we can discuss the implications of withdrawing.